alannadels/FIN643/Exercise2_Option_Trading_Strategies/README.md

 # Exercise 2: Options Trading Strategy with Reinforcement Learning

-This project implements a reinforcement learning agent to trade NVIDIA (NVDA) options, aiming to beat buy-and-hold returns while maintaining a Sharpe ratio ≥ 1.0.
+This project implements a reinforcement learning agent to trade Norwegian Cruise Line Holdings (NCLH) options, achieving significant outperformance versus buy-and-hold in a challenging bear market environment.

 ## Strategy Overview

-The RL agent can choose from 5 different strategies each trading day:
+The RL agent can choose from 3 different strategies each trading day:
 1. **Buy and Hold**: Simply hold the stock
-2. **Covered Call**: Own stock + sell OTM call (generate income)
+2. **Covered Call**: Own stock + sell OTM call (0.25-0.35 delta, generate income)
-3. **Cash-Secured Put**: Sell OTM put (collect premium, potentially buy stock at discount)
-4. **Protective Put**: Own stock + buy OTM put (downside protection)
+3. **Protective Put**: Own stock + buy OTM put (-0.35 to -0.25 delta, downside protection)
-5. **Collar**: Own stock + sell call + buy put (capped upside and downside)

-The agent learns which strategy to use based on market conditions (RSI, volatility, trend, etc.) to maximize risk-adjusted returns.
+The agent learns which strategy to use based on market conditions (RSI, volatility, moving averages, volume, momentum, etc.) to maximize risk-adjusted returns.
+Options are held for 30-day periods before being closed and potentially replaced.

 ## Project Structure